RTO-Websites/Wordpress-MiniComposer/trunk/README.txt

 == Screenshots ==

-1. Show composer in a post
+1. Composer in a post with multiple columns with backgrounds and text.
-2. Show style-settings
+2. Style-settings
-3. Show responsive-settings
+3. Responsive-settings
-4. Show global-settings
+4. Global-settings

 == Changelog ==

+= 1.0.1 =
+* Some little fixes and optimizations
+* Resizable min-height

 = 1.0 =
 * Release